alephgamma/Compliance/README.md

 # Compliance

-Security means several things.
-In a broad context security covers the physical, administrative and technical OpenShift Compliance Operator.
-Basic context and specifics in regards to security requirement on RedHat's OpenShift Compliance Operator
+Security means several things: In a broad context, security covers the physical, administrative and technical aspects of any program or project with it's repsective systems.
+RedHat's OpenShift Compliance Operator can implement security settings.

-This repo contains useful Compliance Operator tools and techniques to help rapidly assess and secure OpenShift clusters using the Compliance Operator available in the OpenShift Operator Marketplace.
+This repo contains useful Compliance Operator information, tools and techniques.

 This is a work in progress